-Having considered all of the arguments in Hunt Leibert's Second Motion to Dismiss that were not available at the time of the First Motion to Dismiss, and keeping in mind that leave to amend should be freely granted to pro se litigants, see Davis, 320 F.3d at 352, the Court will allow Fabiola Is Ra El Bey's Second Amended Complaint.
-The Court notes that the only federal-law claim remaining in the Second Amended Complaint is an FDCPA Claim.
-The Second Amended Complaint does not specifically assert a civil RICO claim.
-But even assuming it is Fabiola Is Ra El Bey's intention to continue to press her RICO claim, the Court has determined that Fabiola Is Ra

-El Bey's RICO claim fails as a matter of law.
-The Court would not permit Fabiola Is Ra El Bey to amend her RICO allegations because the Court concludes that any such amendments would be futile.
-See, e.g., McLaughlin, 2010 WL 3037810, at 1.
+Having considered the arguments in Hunt Leibert's Amended Second Motion to Dismiss that were not available at the time of the First Motion to Dismiss, and keeping in mind that leave to amend should be freely granted to pro se litigants, see Davis, 320 F.3d at 352, the Court allows Fabiola Is Ra El Bey's Second Amended Complaint to the extent that it asserts claims under the FDCPA and CUTPA.
+Although Fabiola Is Ra El Bey's Second Amended Complaint includes a RICO claim, the Court has determined that Fabiola Is Ra El Bey's RICO claim fails as a matter of law.
+The Court will not permit Fabiola Is Ra El Bey to further amend her RICO allegations because any such amendments would be futile.
+See, e.g., McLaughlin, 2010 WL 3037810, at \1.5

-The Court further notes that the key difference between the First Amended Complaint and the Second Amended Complaint is that the later adds a state-law CUTPA claim.
+The key difference between the First Amended Complaint and the Second Amended Complaint is that the later adds a state-law CUTPA claim.
 Fabiola Is Ra El Bey is free to pursue the CUTPA claim as well as her FDCPA claim for the time being.
-However, under 28 U.S.C. § 1367(c), this Court may decline to exercise supplement jurisdiction over any remaining state-law claims if it dismisses all claims over which it has original jurisdiction.
+However, under 28 U.S.C. § 1367(c), this Court may decline to exercise supplemental jurisdiction over any remaining state-law claims if it dismisses all claims over which it has original jurisdiction.
 As this Court has previously stated, "in the usual case in which all federal-law claims are eliminated before trial, the balance of factors to be considered under [supplemental] jurisdiction doctrine - judicial economy, convenience, fairness, and comity - will point toward declining to exercise jurisdiction over the remaining state-law claims."
 Hernandez v.
 Carbone, 567 F. Supp.
 2d 320, 333-34 (D. Conn.
 2008) (quoting Valencia ex rel.
 Franco v.
 Lee, 316 F.3d 299, 305 (2d Cir.
-2003).
-Should the Court eventually dispose of Fabiola Is Ra El Bey's remaining FDCPA claim before trial, the Court would decline to exercise supplemental jurisdiction over her state-law CUTPA claim.
+2003)).
+Should the Court eventually dispose of Fabiola Is Ra El Bey's FDCPA claim before trial, the Court would decline to exercise supplemental jurisdiction over her state-law CUTPA claim.
 At that point, Fabiola Is Ra El Bey would be free to pursue her CUTPA claim in state court should she wish to do so.